Ebors · Licensing & attributions

 If you read the Ebors source you’ll see calls into android.webkit.WebView and the AndroidX androidx.webkit compatibility layer; both of those are interfaces, not the engine itself.

 The libraries below are compiled into the Ebors APK.
-Every one is distributed under the Apache License, Version 2.0.
+Every one is distributed under the Apache License, Version 2.0, which is one-way compatible with the GPL-3.0 and may be incorporated into this GPL-licensed program.

 Test-only dependencies (JUnit, org.json) are not compiled into the shipping APK and so are not redistributed.

-The full text of the Apache License, Version 2.0 is available at apache.org/licenses/LICENSE-2.0 and is shipped in the Ebors source repository as the file LICENSE.
-A short summary of the obligations it places on a redistributor:
+The full text of the GPL-3.0 is shipped in the Ebors source repository as the file LICENSE and is available at gnu.org/licenses/gpl-3.0.html.
+Under it, a redistributor must:

 Trademarks & brand

 “Ebors” and the Ebors logo are unregistered trademarks of Tejas Thimmaiah.
-The Apache-2.0 license does not grant permission to use these marks; if you fork the source and redistribute, please use a different name and identity so users can tell the upstream project apart from your fork.
+The GPL does not grant permission to use these marks; if you fork the source and redistribute, please use a different name and identity so users can tell the upstream project apart from your fork.

 “Android,” the Android logo, and “Google Play” are trademarks of Google LLC.
 “Chromium” is a name used by The Chromium Authors for their open-source browser project.
 Ebors is independent and is not affiliated with or endorsed by Google LLC or The Chromium Authors.